 Traveling with dog food can be a hassle – it’s heavy, bulky, and takes up a lot of room in your bag.
 Things become especially difficult if your dog is on a special diet.
 Boogie is allergic to grain, and grain-free food can be hard to find and expensive abroad.

 For this, and many other reasons (it’s healthier!), we began to cook Boogie and Marcelo’s food at home.
-We developed a recipe that worked for both of them, with the guidance of our vet, that is simple, fast, and easy.
+We developed (with guidance from our vet) a recipe that is simple, fast and easy, and works for both of our dogs.
 It’s also flexible, so we can swap out ingredients if they are hard to find or too expensive in certain countries.
 This makes traveling a lot easier – we only have to pack enough food for a day or two, plus we don’t have to go through the trouble of locating specialty food abroad.
 Once settled in to our location, we find a local supermarket, where we shop for ourselves and the dog food ingredients.
 Problem solved.

 Use Public Transportation

-Many people traveling with dogs spend extra money renting cars because they feel it’s their only option to get around.
+Many people traveling with dogs spend extra money renting cars because they feel it’s their only option for getting around.
 But you don’t have to do that!
 Many places, including most big cities, allow dogs on public transportation.

 Research the place you’re going and turn your dog into a commuter!